Robinlovelace/open-gat/README.md

 A/B Street does not market itself as a transport planning tool but instead as a game and educational tool.
 However, that does not mean that it lacks capabilities.
-A/B Street combines the real-time capabilities of MATSim with the usability of online tools such as StreetMix, discussed in the next section, taking a ‘SimCity’ approach to transport planning, while still allowing the user to zoom in to single vehicles (while they are in motion via a moving camera\!) and change the geometries of street
+A/B Street combines the real-time capabilities of MATSim with the usability of online tools such as Streetmix, discussed in the next section, taking a ‘SimCity’ approach to transport planning, while still allowing the user to zoom in to single vehicles (while they are in motion via a moving camera\!) and change the geometries of street